Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Background and Related Work

-While recent years have brought significant progress with using Natural Language Generation (NLG) tasks, evaluating these tasks remains difficult~\cite{khashabi2021genie, gao2024llm}.
-Automated metrics such as BLUE~\cite{papineni2002bleu} or ROGUE~\cite{lin2004rouge} have been proposed to evaluate the ground truth.
-However, these have limitations due to the detailed and context-dependent nature of domain-specific outputs.
-This necessitates the establishment of tailored evaluation criteria to assess these models for these tasks effectively, given their differing objectives and requirements.
-These criteria are measures of assertions used to measure the quality of the LLM by ranking the criteria with true/false statements~\cite{shankar2024validates} or ordinal ranking scales~\cite{zhang2024llmeval, liu2023g}.

-To support both programmers and end users in developing and refining these criteria, interactive systems have been proposed that facilitate the generation and testing of evaluation criteria.
-These systems are primarily designed to identify bias in generated responses~\cite{chen2024designing}, iterate and optimize prompts~\cite{kim2024evallm}, and select models~\cite{kahng2024llm} that best align with user objectives.
-Despite the variability in individual goals of the systems, the overarching goal remains consistent: to enhance the alignment between user preferences and the generated LLM responses~\cite{shankar2024validates}.
+To support both programmers and end users in evaluating model performance and aligning LLMs with their needs, several interactive systems have been proposed that facilitate the generation and testing of evaluation criteria.
+These systems are primarily designed to identify bias in generated responses~\cite{chen2024designing}, iterate and optimize prompts~\cite{kim2024evallm}, and select models~\cite{kahng2024llm, chiang2024chatbot} that best align with user objectives.
+While their individual goals vary, they share the broader aim of improving alignment between user preferences and LLM outputs~\cite{shankar2024validates}.
+Most of these systems rely on the LLM to mediate evaluation to ensure that task-specific needs are addressed.

-To help align user intentions and preferences with those of an LLM-as-a-judge model, ChainForge~\cite{arawjo2024chainforge} or Promptfoo~\cite{webster2023promptfoo} enables users to create their own evaluation criteria for assessing the quality of different model responses.
-Similarly,~\citet{desmond2024evalullm} present a tool that allows users to generate evaluation outputs by providing a prompt, selecting multiple models, and defining LLM-as-a-Judge criteria with custom metrics using natural language.
-EvalLM also facilitates criteria-driven evaluation to aid in refining prompts \cite{kim2024evallm}.
-Additionally, EvalGen was developed to help users generate assertions based on prompt revision history using an algorithmic approach~\cite{shankar2024validates}.
-These tools emphasize the importance of user involvement in refining evaluation criteria to better capture the depth of their domain-specific tasks.
-However, they have primarily been developed for use by a developer or designer, who may not contain the domain-specific expertise or a lay user's perspective.